-James I. Farr Presidential Chair and Dean, College of Law
+James I. Farr Presidential Chair and former Dean, College of Law

 University of Utah

 As a scholar, Professor Adler urges a broader, more holistic approach to the restoration and protection of aquatic and other ecosystems than is used in traditional environmental laws alone, which focus on discrete kinds of environmental harm.
 He also explores the many ways in which environmental law and water law will have to respond to a rapidly changing climate.
 After completing a B.A. from Johns Hopkins University and a J.D. from Georgetown University Law Center, Professor Adler practiced environmental law for 15 years.

 “Hawaii’s ‘Groundwater Conduit’ Interpretation: A New Era for the CWA?”
 University of Colorado.
 Boulder, CO; June 7, 2018. https://www.getches-wilkinsoncenter.cu.law/2018/06/08/2018-gwc-summer-conference/.

 “Tying it all Together” (panelist) at the conference “Fighting Back on the Colorado River: Carving out Progress on Multiple Fronts.”
 Getches-Wilkinson Center for Natural Resources, Energy and the Environment, University of Colorado.
 Boulder, CO; June 9, 2017.